 - Substantially increase the demand for the public collection, treatment, and disposal of wastewater without also including provisions to adequately accommodate the increased demand, or is unable to provide for adequate on-site wastewater system; or - Result in demand for expansion of power or telecommunications service facilities without also including provisions to adequately accommodate the increased or expanded demand. - a.
-Wastewater Requirements: The self-storage facility would require connecting to public sewer.
-The El Dorado Irrigation District (EID) has confirmed service is available.
+Wastewater Requirements: The El Dorado County Environmental Management Department reviewed the project and verified that each parcel could be served by an onsite wastewater treatment system.
+Each parcel has confirmed adequate soil depth, a soil percolation rate below 120 minutes per inch, and a dispersal area identified.
 Impacts would be less than significant. - b.
-Construction of New Facilities: No construction of new facilities would be required to serve the project.
-Impacts would be less than significant. - c.
-New Stormwater Facilities: Any possible drainage facilities needed for any future construction would be built in conformance with the County of El Dorado Drainage Manual, as determined by Development Services standards, during grading and building permit processes.
-Impacts would be less than significant. - d.
-Sufficient Water Supply: The project would be served by public water infrastructure.
-El Dorado Irrigation District has provided verification of water service.
-Impacts would be less than significant. - e.
-Adequate Wastewater Capacity: The project would be served by connection to public sewer.
-El Dorado Irrigation District has provided verification of sewer service.
+Construction of New Facilities: No new construction of facilities is required for the project.
+Each parcel will provide its own wastewater treatment system, well water, and connect to Pacific Gas & Electric (PG&E) for utilities/electricity service.
+The impact would be less than significant. - c.
+New Stormwater Facilities: Any possible drainage facilities needed for any future construction would be built in conformance with the County of El Dorado Drainage Manual, as determined by Development Services standards, during the grading and building permit processes.
+The impact would be less than significant. - d.
+Sufficient Water Supply: The County Environmental Management Department (EMD) reviewed the project and provided standard comments which have been incorporated as conditions of approval.
+The impact would be less than significant. - e.
+Adequate Wastewater Capacity: The project would require each parcel to provide its own onsite wastewater treatment system.
+As discussed in (a.) the County Environmental Management Department reviewed the project and confirmed that the parcels can be served by an onsite wastewater treatment system.
+Each parcel has confirmed adequate soil depth, a soil percolation rate below 120 minutes per inch, and a dispersal area identified.
+Parcel 1 already has an existing septic system, and Parcel 2 will obtain a permit from EMD to establish its own septic system.
 Impacts would be less than significant. - f-g.
 Solid Waste Disposal and Requirements: El Dorado Disposal distributes municipal solid waste to Forward Landfill in Stockton and Kiefer Landfill in Sacramento.
 Pursuant to El Dorado County Environmental Management Solid Waste Division staff, both facilities have sufficient capacity to serve the County.
 Recyclable materials are distributed to a facility in Benicia and green wastes are sent to a processing facility in Sacramento.
 County Ordinance No. 4319 requires that new development provide areas for adequate, accessible, and convenient storing, collecting and loading of solid waste and recyclables.
-This project does not propose to add any activities that would generate substantial additional solid waste.
-Impacts would be less than significant.
+This project does not propose to add any activities that would generate substantial additional solid waste, as future additional housing units would generate minimal amounts of solid waste for disposal.
+Project impacts would be less than significant.

-FINDING: No significant utility and service system impacts would be anticipated for the project, either directly or indirectly.
+FINDING: No significant utility and service system impacts would be expected with the project, either directly or indirectly.
 Impacts would be less than significant.